-The Chinese Yuan has made more headlines than all other Asian currencies.
-This is to be expected since Beijing’s plans for the Yuan may shape the very foundation of the world economy.
+The Chinese Yuan makes more headlines than all other Asian currencies.
+This is expected since Beijing’s plans for the Yuan may shape the very foundation of the world economy.

 China has made it very obvious they want the Yuan to be a major trading currency.
-They’re taken steps to make this goal a reality.
+They’ve taken steps to make this goal a reality.

 The Yuan has appreciated steadily against the US Dollar in recent years.
 This is partially due to pressure from the United States and concerns that Beijing manipulated its value to drive export growth.

 The future direction of the Yuan depends.
-Will the Chinese government let market forces dictate the Yuan’s value, or intervene to help export growth?
+Will the Chinese government let market forces dictate the Yuan’s value, or will they intervene to help export growth?

 What About the Other Asian Currencies?

 It’s difficult to cover all Asian currencies in a single article.
 There’s over 70 of them.
-But here are some brief highlights of some of the region’s more prominent ones.
+Here are some brief highlights of some of the region’s more prominent ones though.

-The Indian Rupee is one of the few currencies to have appreciated against the dollar since 2014.
-It’s been aided by a faster growing Indian economy and the expectation that a new, business-friendly government will support growth.
+The Indian Rupee is one of the few currencies which appreciated against the dollar since 2014.
+It was aided by a faster growing Indian economy and the expectation that a new, business-friendly government will support growth.

 The Singapore Dollar has fallen by over 10% against the dollar in the past year.
 Investors remain concerned about a potential property bubble and weak manufacturing data.

 The Indonesian Rupiah continues its long decline.
-The currency has depreciated against the US Dollar rapidly since around 2011, and the pace has neither slowed nor accelerated.
+It depreciated against the US Dollar rapidly since around 2011 and the pace has neither slowed nor accelerated.